eiae/BEAR-utils/README.md

 # BEAR-utils
-This is a repo with python routines to create charts in the context of **VAR analysis** from the [BEAR](https://github.com/european-central-bank/BEAR-toolbox/) toolbox.
+This repo is a collection of routines that allows you to create charts from **VAR models** using the [BEAR](https://github.com/european-central-bank/BEAR-toolbox/) toolbox.

 You will be able to create charts on: